Frequently Asked Questions

 • Insights derived from sponsoring academia and scientific research

-• Discussing on the future with management teams of investee companies
+• Discussions on the future with management teams of investee companies

 • Visiting professors